I adopted my spunky calico cat, Lou, when she was just a kitten.

 In the 1870s, the Japanese declared calico cats to be an official symbol of fortune in Japan, and the country’s signature lucky cat, maneki-neko, is often depicted with calico coloring.

 According to Irish folklore, calico cats can even cure warts.

 In 2001, Maryland named the calico cat the official state cat, making Maryland one of only 3 states to have a state cat.
 One could guess it has a lot to do with a calico’s orange, black and white coloring matching that of the oriole, which is Maryland’s state bird, but either way, it just shows calicos are special.

 Whether you have a calico or are intrigued by the genetic factors that determine a cat’s coloring, it goes without saying calicos are some of the most fascinating felines around.

 With a sassy but loving personality and a penchant for causing trouble, calico cats make ordinary days far more interesting.

 * * *

 This article was written by Katie Jenison.
-Katie is a freelance writer and coffee enthusiast residing in the Midwest.
 Growing up on a small farm in rural North Dakota, Katie developed a love for animals of all shapes and sizes.
-In her spare time, she can be found curled up with a book and her 2 cats, Boomer and Lou, blogging about her freelance experiences and spending time with her family.
+Now she has 2 cats, Boomer and Lou.